F2PN0b/System-tool/README.md

 # System tool
 Updates ubuntu and ohter linux basted OSs.
-Ubuntu is onlu supported distro atm.
+Ubuntu is only supported distro atm.

+Code is under MIT License.